Do you love the White Maine Coon color?

 But with a stunning White Maine Coon, he or she is just “out there” for all to see.

-Every feature, from the luxurious mane, to the foot tufts, to the ear tips, is right there to easily see!
+Every feature, from the luxurious mane, to the foot tufts, to the ear tips, is on display!

 Naming white Maine Coon cats can be fun.
 There are some cool themed names.

 Think Snowy, Blizzard, Sugar, Cotton, Angel, and more!
 Of course most pets have a unique name that is not related to their color, but to something the "owner" simply likes!